dci-j23-e02/charity-organization-campaign-TerissaGwendjo/README.md

 The assignment is divided into three milestones: Bronze Achievement, Silver Achievement, and Golden Achievement.
 Each milestone has its own set of tasks and deadline.

 ### Bronze Achievement (Deadline: 2023/11/14)
-1. **Donor Class:** Create a `Donor` class with attributes like name, contact number, and email address.
+1. **DonorClass Class:** Create a `DonorClass` class with attributes like name, contact number, and email address.
 This class will represent a donor in the system.
 Each donor should have a unique ID.
 The class should have methods to get and set the values of these attributes.

 **Example:**:
-   *Input:* Add Donor: Name: John Doe, Contact Number: 1234567890, Email: johndoe@gmail.com *Output:* Donor added successfully.
+   *Input:* Add DonorClass: Name: John Doe, Contact Number: 1234567890, Email: johndoe@gmail.com *Output:* DonorClass added successfully.

-3. **Volunteer Class:** Create a `Volunteer` class with attributes like name, contact number, and email address.
+3. **VolunteerClass Class:** Create a `VolunteerClass` class with attributes like name, contact number, and email address.
 This class will represent a volunteer in the system.
 Each volunteer should have a unique ID.
 The class should have methods to get and set the values of these attributes.

 **Example:**
-   *Input:* Add Volunteer: Name: Jane Smith, Contact Number: 0987654321, Email: janesmith@gmail.com *Output:* Volunteer added successfully.
+   *Input:* Add VolunteerClass: Name: Jane Smith, Contact Number: 0987654321, Email: janesmith@gmail.com *Output:* VolunteerClass added successfully.

-4. **Project Class:** Create a `Project` class with attributes like project name, project description, target amount, and assigned volunteers.
+4. **ProjectClass Class:** Create a `ProjectClass` class with attributes like project name, project description, target amount, and assigned volunteers.
 This class will represent a project in the system.
 Each project should have a unique name.
 The class should have methods to get and set the values of these attributes.

  **Example:**
-   *Input:* Add Project: Name: Clean Water Project, Description: Providing clean water to remote areas, Target Amount: $50000 *Output:* Project added successfully.
+   *Input:* Add ProjectClass: Name: Clean Water ProjectClass, Description: Providing clean water to remote areas, Target Amount: $50000
+   *Output:* ProjectClass added successfully.

-5. **Donation Class:** Create a `Donation` class with attributes like the donor's ID, the amount donated, the date of donation, and the project name.
+5. **DonationClass Class:** Create a `DonationClass` class with attributes like the donor's ID, the amount donated, the date of donation, and the project name.
 This class will represent a donation in the system.
 Each donation should have a unique ID.
 The class should have methods to get and set the values of these attributes.

 **Example:**
-   *Input:* Add Donation: Donor ID: 1, Amount: $1000, Date: 2023/11/01, Project Name: Clean Water Project *Output:* Donation added successfully.
+   *Input:* Add DonationClass: DonorClass ID: 1, Amount: $1000, Date: 2023/11/01, ProjectClass Name: Clean Water ProjectClass *Output:* DonationClass added successfully.

 ### Silver Achievement (Deadline: 2023/11/16)
 5. **Donors:** Create a `HashMap` to store the details of the donors with the donor's ID as the key and the donor object as the value.
 This will allow you to quickly access donor details using the donor's ID.

 **Example:**
-   *Input:* Get Donor: ID: 1
+   *Input:* Get DonorClass: ID: 1
-   *Output:* Donor Details: Name: John Doe, Contact Number: 1234567890, Email: johndoe@gmail.com
+   *Output:* DonorClass Details: Name: John Doe, Contact Number: 1234567890, Email: johndoe@gmail.com

 6. **Volunteers:** Create a `HashSet` to store the details of the volunteers.
 This will allow you to quickly access volunteer details and ensure that there are no duplicate volunteers.

 **Example:**
-   *Input:* Get Volunteer: ID: 1
+   *Input:* Get VolunteerClass: ID: 1
-   *Output:* Volunteer Details: Name: Jane Smith, Contact Number: 0987654321, Email: janesmith@gmail.com
+   *Output:* VolunteerClass Details: Name: Jane Smith, Contact Number: 0987654321, Email: janesmith@gmail.com

 7. **Projects:** Create a `TreeMap` to store the details of the projects with the project's name as the key and the project object as the value.
 This will allow you to quickly access project details using the project's name and keep the projects sorted.

 **Example:**
-   *Input:* Get Project: Name: Clean Water Project *Output:* Project Details: Description: Providing clean water to remote areas, Target Amount: $50000
+   *Input:* Get ProjectClass: Name: Clean Water ProjectClass *Output:* ProjectClass Details: Description: Providing clean water to remote areas, Target Amount: $50000

 8. **Donations:** Create a `LinkedList` to store the details of the donations.
 This will allow you to easily add and remove donations.

  **Example:**
-   *Input:* Get Donation: ID: 1
+   *Input:* Get DonationClass: ID: 1
-   *Output:* Donation Details: Donor ID: 1, Amount: $1000, Date: 2023/11/01, Project Name: Clean Water Project
+   *Output:* DonationClass Details: DonorClass ID: 1, Amount: $1000, Date: 2023/11/01, ProjectClass Name: Clean Water ProjectClass

 ### Golden Achievement (Deadline: 2023/11/20)
 9. **Methods for Managing Details:** Implement methods to add, update, and delete donors, volunteers, projects, and donations.
 These methods will allow you to manage the details of the donors, volunteers, projects, and donations.

 **Example:**
-   *Input:* Update Donor: ID: 1, New Contact Number: 1111111111 *Output:* Donor updated successfully.
+   *Input:* Update DonorClass: ID: 1, New Contact Number: 1111111111 *Output:* DonorClass updated successfully.

 10. **Methods for Viewing Details:** Implement methods to view all donors, volunteers, projects, and donations.
 These methods will allow you to display the details of the donors, volunteers, projects, and donations.